AdrKacz/scaling-broccoli/README.md

 # How do I play longer?
 ## ~~Option 1: You can't play longer~~
 ## Option 2: You play longer when you hit in a combo
-When you hit during a combo, you earn one life.
+When you hit during a combo, you earn lives.
 You can never have more than three lives.
+You will earn one life every ten hit in a row

 ### Variables
-- `lifes_earned`: number of life you earn for a hit during a combo (*one above*)
+- `combos_reward_strike`: number of hit in a row to earn one life (*ten above*)

 # How does the difficulty increase?
 ## ~~Option 1: The difficulty remains the same~~